Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    Disable interactive queries.

-        --no-trace
-          Complementary alias of --trace.
         --non-interactive
           Alias of --no-prompt.
         --noprompt
           Alias of --no-prompt.
         --provider

 		The service provider.
 Use this to disambiguate between multiple providers of the same vendor/type.

         --target

 	    The once-off target to use for the current operation.